ArceLopera/ArceLopera.github.io/_products/3_SciHealth.md

 especially in a long-term frame.
 Typically, these tools are not well adapted to extreme conditions of humidity and temperature.
 Moreover, they are not designed for the particular conditions of diversity present in megadiverse countries such as Colombia.
-This research project seeks to build acoustic monitoring tools for tropical requirements and conditions.
+I have been developing acoustic monitoring tools that respond to tropical requirements and conditions.
 {: .text-justify}